 Submittable only displays categories that are open for submission.
 If you do not see a category, please reference the below reading periods for information on when you can submit.

 We are often overwhelmed by the breadth and quality of our submissions.
 To allow our volunteer editorial staff to better handle the workload and respond to your work in a more timely fashion, we've instituted reading periods for certain sections of The Rumpus.
-Please note, that during our open reading periods, we regularly receive 500-1,000+ submissions within a couple of weeks.
+Please note, that during our open reading periods, we've regularly receive 500-1,000+ submissions within a couple of weeks and over 6,000+ submissions total every year.

 Agents and publicists: we strongly prefer that writers submit their own work to us.
 The Rumpus has an exceptional and diverse editorial team; bypassing Submittable results in fewer readers and editors looking at your work.